ingean/arcgis-wab-weather/README.md

 #### Install widget
 The widget needs to be hosted on a web server and registered as an item in ArcGIS Enterprise.
 - Download code as a zip file
-- Expand the zip-file and copy the folder "LabelLayer" as it contains the source files for the widget
+- Expand the zip-file and copy the folder "MyWidget" as it contains the source files for the widget
 - [Follow the instructions to host and register the widget](https://enterprise.arcgis.com/en/web-appbuilder/latest/create-apps/add-custom-widgets.htm)

 ## Development